carolbezerra-dev/trybe-projects/README.md

 # Trybe
 This repository contains all the learning projects developed by Carol Bezerra (https://github.com/carolbezerra-dev) while studying at [Trybe] (https://www.betrybe.com/): rocket:

 The program has more than 1,500 hours of classroom and online classes, covers Introduction to software development, Front-end, Back-end, Computer science, Software engineering, Agile methodologies and Soft skills.

+## Fundamentals - Web Development :white_check_mark:

 ##### Block 3: Introduction - HTML & CSS